Cotalker/documentation/docs/documentation/admin/admin_categories.md

 <div className="row table-row-1">
 <div className="col col--3"><strong>Weight</strong>:</div>
 <div className="col col--4">A relative number that positions the group on the Main Menu Bar or Group Panel.
-Smaller numbers accommodate the group near the top, larger numbers towards the end.</div>
+Smaller numbers accommodate the group near the top and larger numbers towards the bottom.</div>
 <div className="col col--5"><em>If left empty, the system will automatically determine a value which can be edited later on.</em></div>
 </div>

 <div className="row table-row-2">
 <div className="col col--3"><strong>Nested groups</strong>:</div>
-<div className="col col--4">Select the groups that are included in the category from the drop-down menu.</div>
+<div className="col col--4">Use the dropdown menu to select the groups you wish to include in the category.</div>
-<div className="col col--5"><em>Groups already in other categories are not displayed in the drop-down menu.</em></div>
+<div className="col col--5"><em>Groups nested within parent groups, along with those placed in other categories, are not displayed as options in the drop-down menu.</em></div>
 </div>

 </div>